uditsen10/Hand-volume-gesture-control/README.md

 # Volume-hand-gesture-control
-Through Hand Gresture control the volume of system
+Through Hand Gesture control the volume of system